 SEAN: Before there was Kodansha Comics and Tsubasa/xxxHOLIC, before there was Tokyopop’s volumes of Cardcaptor Sakura and Legal Drug, there was Mixxzine.
 And with Mixxzine came Magic Knight Rayearth.
 Still one of my favorite CLAMP series, as well as one of the few times they revisited characters to make them *happier*.
 This RPG-styled fantasy combined the best of D&D role-playing and giant robot fighting, wrapping it up in a surprisingly serious storyline.
 The 2nd half gets a bit overly complex, but still not nearly as complex as their later works.
 Sometimes it’s best to just enjoy iconic, simple shoujo action.

-MELINDA: Well, since nobody else has snatched it up, I’ll take this opportunity to recommend my (still) favorite CLAMP series, Tokyo Babylon.
+MJ: Well, since nobody else has snatched it up, I’ll take this opportunity to recommend my (still) favorite CLAMP series, Tokyo Babylon.
 I’ve written about it fairly extensively in the past (and you’ll see much more of this come Wednesday), but besides the heart-wrenching story and stylish artwork, another thing Tokyo Babylon has going for it is length.
 At just seven volumes, it’s both short enough for nearly anyone to swallow and long enough to be genuinely satisfying.
 The original TOKYOPOP volumes may be getting hard to find, but with Dark Horse’s promised omnibus release presumably on its way, there’s fresh hope for us all!

 Readers, what CLAMP title would you most recommend during this month’s Manga Moveable Feast?